Quick overview

 The first step is to immediately check all deadlines as soon as you receive an important document such as a court order or official letter.
 As soon as you receive a judgment, for example on a Monday, you need to immediately calculate that the 15-day appeal period starts from the following day, Tuesday.
 Use a diary, an electronic calendar or a reminder system to set a reminder a few days before the deadline so you have plenty of time to respond.

-If you want to consult a lawyer about the matter, contact them immediately to make sure everything gets done.
-An advantage in this case is the possibility of an online consultation.
-In some cases, the filing itself can be made solely to meet the deadline and its content can be completed later.
+If you want to consult with a lawyer, contact him or her right away to make sure everything gets done.
+The advantage in such a case is the possibility of an online consultation.
+In some cases, the filing itself can be made solely to meet the deadline and its contents can be added later.
 This is typically encountered in so-called blanket appeals.

 Another tip is to regularly check the mail, especially registered mail, as well as the data box.
 If you do not collect the document, the time limit can be calculated from the date on which the mail is deemed to have been delivered, even if you have not collected the mail.
 This is known as the so-called “fiction of delivery”.